alexgshijan/rev_notes/Revision Notes/Physics/Unit 5 - Practical/Tables and Graphs.md

 - Use pencil and ruler
 - Include resolution and units.
 - Use as much values after decimal point as resolution.
-- Should include three sections, raw data, processed data (3 sig fig) and uncertainties (1 sig fig)
+- Should include three sections, raw data (to the resolution of equipment), processed data (3 si g fig) and uncertainties (1 sig fig)

 **Graph :**
 - Use pencil and ruler